FlagMyLease

 1. Know your local market.
 Bozeman's rental market is extremely tight — driven by outdoor recreation, Montana State University, and remote workers.
 Missoula is similarly competitive.
 Billings and Great Falls have more balanced markets.

-1. Negotiate before signing.
+1. Some tenants choose to negotiate specific terms before signing.
 Montana's protections are moderate.
 Ensure your lease includes specific repair timelines, reasonable late fees, and clear deposit terms.

 Montana's Bozeman Problem